DPWO-LARPex/LARPex-api/README.md

 # Backend APP for LarpEx

 ## Installation
+(you can also use Docker to run the app)
 1. Install Python 3.11
 2. Install pip
 3. Create venv: `python3 -m venv apiVenv`